 Assessment of Bushfire Exposure can be taken as a standalone Melbourne MicroCert, or you can complement it with any other Melbourne MicroCert in the Building in Bushfire Prone Lands series.

 - Determinants of House Loss Due to Bushfire

 - Standards to Reduce Risk of House Loss

 *These courses will be available from 2021.

-Assessment of Bushfire Exposure is also designed to provide a pathway – otherwise known as advanced standing – into the Graduate Certificate in Bushfire Behaviour and Planning.
+Assessment of Bushfire Exposure is also designed to provide a pathway – otherwise known as advanced standing – into the Graduate Certificate in Bushfire Planning and Management.

-To use Assessment of Bushfire Exposure in this way, you will need to complete all four Melbourne MicroCerts in the Building in Bushfire Prone Lands series, as each one is equivalent to one quarter of a standard subject, and then apply for credit towards the Graduate Certificate in Bushfire Behaviour and Planning.
+To use Assessment of Bushfire Exposure in this way, you will need to complete all four Melbourne MicroCerts in the Building in Bushfire Prone Lands series, as each one is equivalent to one quarter of a standard subject, and then apply for credit towards the Graduate Certificate in Bushfire Planning and Management.

 Expiry of Melbourne MicroCert

 This Melbourne MicroCert will expire 10 years from the date of issue as particular knowledge and/or skills may need to be updated or refreshed.